TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 Double Tap Strike On a Venezuelan Boat.md

 	  `“Adm.
 Bradley worked well within his authority and the law directing the engagement to ensure the boat was destroyed and the threat to the United States of America was eliminated," she added.`

 	  `U.S. Special Operations Command, which Bradley now leads as commander, did not immediately respond to a request for comment.` - [White House confirms second Sept.
 2 strike on alleged drug boat, NBC News, 2025](https://www.nbcnews.com/politics/white-house/white-house-confirms-second-sept-2-strike-alleged-drug-boat-rcna246834)
+- On 4 December 2025, CNN reported that the two men who survived the first
 # Lawsuit
 - On 20 January 2025
 	- ` ` -